 Bleeding after abortion varies

-How much and how long you bleed can vary after an abortion depending on the type of abortion, how many weeks pregnant you were and your medical and pregnancy history (2, 4).
+How much and how long you bleed can vary after an abortion depending on the type of abortion, how many weeks pregnant you were and your medical and pregnancy history (2, 5).
 Most people report bleeding on-and-off for anywhere from a few days to six weeks after an abortion.
 Bleeding can stop and restart after an abortion and does not always follow the typical pattern of a period (heavy to light).
-People can ovulate as soon as 2 weeks after an abortion, so period bleeding is typically expected around 4-6 weeks after an abortion (4).
-Typically, you can expect more bleeding after a medication abortion than a procedural abortion (2).
+People can ovulate as soon as two weeks after an abortion, so period bleeding is typically expected around 4-6 weeks after an abortion (5).
+Typically, you can expect more bleeding after a medication abortion than a procedural abortion (3).

 Aftercare instructions from your clinic might discuss “pelvic rest” or not using tampons for 2-4 weeks after abortion, however, there is no medical evidence to support this.
 I generally advise patients not to use a tampon while the pregnancy is expelling during medication abortion (after taking misoprostol) because the tissue needs to exit the body.
 Once the pregnancy tissue has passed and the medication abortion process is complete, you can use a tampon again.

 Unlike tampons, menstrual cups are likely safe to use throughout the medication abortion process.
 Menstrual cups each hold a specific volume, so keeping track of how many times you have emptied the cup during the medication abortion can help your provider decide if your bleeding is within the expected range.
-As mentioned earlier, if you soak through 4 pads within 2 hours after an abortion, you should contact your healthcare provider or seek medical attention.
+As mentioned earlier, if you soak through four pads within two hours after an abortion, you should contact your healthcare provider or seek medical attention (3).

 So, how does that translate to a menstrual cup?
-A soaked heavy flow, super, or ultra pad holds around 15-18 ml of blood, so 4 soaked pads would be 60-72 ml of blood in 2 hours.
+A soaked heavy flow, super, or ultra pad holds around 15-18 ml of blood, so four soaked pads would be 60-72 ml of blood in two hours.
 Menstrual cups can vary in volume capacity, from 20-70 ml each.
-You should check with your individual menstrual product to know how much volume it holds to determine how many times your cup would need to be full to equal about 70 ml in 2 hours.
+You should check with your individual menstrual product to know how much volume it holds to determine how many times your cup would need to be full to equal about 70 ml in two hours.